mark-me/mark-me.github.io/_pages/tutorials/mds/mds.md

 ```r
 mds_metric <- cmdscale(dist_gower)
 ```
 Then we do all the steps as with the non-metric MDS solution, to create a data-freame with wich we can create the metric MDS solution plot.
-The
+I'll skip those steps here, as they are the same as described before, but the whole script is downloadable from [here](https://raw.githubusercontent.com/mark-me/mark-me.github.io/master/_pages/tutorials/mds/mds-non-metric.R) if you want to review it.
 ```r
 ggplot(df_mds_metric, aes(x, y)) +
   geom_label_repel(data = df_genre_metric,